mayerrobert/hello-clojure/README.md

 # Easy setup instructions for a simple Clojure Repl

-**DISCLAIMER: following the steps below will give you a simple Clojure "installation" with a Repl, and you will be able to run Clojure files.
+**DISCLAIMER: following the steps below will give you a simple Clojure "installation" with a Repl, and you will be able to run Clojure files.**
 It will be good enough for the first simple steps.
-After getting first experiences with the simple setup described here you may want to switch to a "real" Clojure setup that includes all Clojure tools and features.**
+After getting first experiences with the simple setup described here you may want to switch to a "real" Clojure setup that includes all Clojure tools and features such as dependency management and most importantly: debugging.

 ## Why?